kofany/irssi/docs/fe-web/DUAL-LAYER-SECURITY.md

 ## Overview

-fe-web now supports **dual-layer security** combining both SSL/TLS and application-level encryption for defense-in-depth.
+fe-web **enforces mandatory dual-layer security** combining both SSL/TLS and application-level encryption for defense-in-depth.

+**⚠️ IMPORTANT**: As of version 1.5, both security layers are **MANDATORY** and cannot be disabled.

 ## Architecture